We just launched HRIS Sync, automate employee benefits management ⚡️

 • At least 39 weeks of PRSI paid since first starting work.
 Plus, at least 39 weeks of PRSI contributions credited or paid in the relevant tax year (two years before the benefit year) or the tax year after the relevant tax year.
 OR

-• At least 26 weeks of PRSI contributions paid in the relevant tax year and the tax year before the relevant tax year.
+• At least 26 weeks each of PRSI contributions paid in the relevant tax year and the tax year before the relevant tax year.

 For instance, if you’re going on paternity leave in 2023, 2021 is the relevant tax year, 2022 is the year after the relevant tax year, and 2020 is the year before the relevant tax year.